How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Only run the humidifier when necessary.
 Just use a hygrometer to check the level of humidity indoors.
 Even if you have a whole house humidifier, ensure to have it checked regularly.

-Mold in Humidifier Indications FAQ
+Mold in Humidifier Indications: FAQ

 Here are some of the questions that most people ask frequently about how mold develops in humidifiers.